Asian stocks slide after weak US data add to global gloom

 China has reopened factories, shops and other businesses after declaring victory over the outbreak, but forecasters say it will take months for industries to return to normal output, while exporters will face depressed global demand.

-With millions of job losses worldwide, 'the more lasting damage to confidence and labor market shocks is also being under-estimated, and these may not recover ion tandem with the pandemic,' said Mizuho's Ogawa.
+With millions of job losses worldwide, 'the more lasting damage to confidence and labor market shocks is also being under-estimated, and these may not recover in tandem with the pandemic,' said Mizuho's Ogawa.